josiahn99/kc1yqn-website/learning_plan/index.md

 ### Experimental Station Development

-The station is your lab bench.
+The goal here is to set up a small HF station - likely an Icon IC-7300 - that will function as the center of experimentation.
 Within 12 months:

 * Modular antenna switching
 * Measurement instrumentation for impedance, SWR, and signals
 * Digital logging of QSOs, propagation, and experiment notes

-Start with a small HF setup — likely an Icom IC-7300 — and expand from there.
-Every setup change is an experiment.

 ---

 ## Theory

-Theory is what lets you understand why experiments behave as they do.
-Resources:
+I want to understand the underlying framework behind why operation and experiments happen Resources:

 * Advanced Radio Theory Handbook by Ron Bertrand
 * Later: ARRL Antenna Book